replicatedhq/ekco/README.md

-# Embedded Kurl cluster operator (EKCO)
+# Embedded kURL cluster operator (EKCO)

-EKCO is responsible for performing various operations to maintain the health of a Kurl cluster.
+EKCO is responsible for performing various operations to maintain the health of a kURL cluster.

 ### Purge nodes